softwareunderground/subsurface/README.rst

 Documentation (WIP)
 -------------------

+**Disclaimer: The documentation is currently obsolete and has been unpublished.
+The best way to learn to use this library at this stage is by looking into the tests.**

 Note that ``subsurface`` is still in early days; do expect things to change.
 We welcome contributions very much, please get in touch if you would like to add support for subsurface in your package.